 So how did it do?

 After the first magazine, there was only a touch of haze on the surfaces, but it still barely looked like it had been fired.

 Here was the results after the 50 round box.
-As far as I could tell, it did seem to have less buildup than the PMC Bronze I normally shoot.
+As far as I could tell, it did seem to have less buildup than the PMC Bronze I normally shoot, and consider pretty clean.
+This was significantly cleaner than some of the cheaper stuff I’ve used.
 Since this test I’ve used it a few more times, and the claim of less fouling seems to hold up.

 As far as accuracy – as to be expected with a premium priced practice ammunition, was pretty good.
 Definitely better than cheaper stuff like range reloads / Tula / Freedom Munitions / etc., but about on par with PMC Bronze / Winchester Train & Defend, at least as tested at 15 yards.